collocations.org

 PHRASES

-be/run short of space
+be short of space, run short of space

-I''m running short of disk space.
+I'm running short of disk space.

 time and space